llukmancerkezi/Opt_LBP_PR2020/README.md

-**C++ code for the following paper: [L. Cerkezi; C. Topal, "Towards more discriminative features for texture recognition", Pattern Recognition, 2020](https://www.sciencedirect.com/science/article/abs/pii/S0031320320302764)**
+**C++ code of the following paper: [L. Cerkezi; C. Topal, "Towards more discriminative features for texture recognition", Pattern Recognition, 2020](https://www.sciencedirect.com/science/article/abs/pii/S0031320320302764)**

 **Warning:** Prior to run the code you need to install opencv 2.4.13.